 Gently misting the leaves with a product such as Mite-X should remove most infestations.

-Thrips, Mealybugs and Aphids can also, occasionally, target living stone plants.
+Thrips, Mealybugs and Aphids can also, occasionally, target Lithops.
 Attacks by these pests are rare and easily dealt with by an application of insecticidal soap.

 Spider mites can be an irritating pest but they are easily dealt with.